 - Hypnotherapy Explained Hypnosis is more than a magician’s trick from the movies.
 This therapeutic technique involves trained […]

 There is a robust body of studies suggesting the efficacy of EMDR in treating eating disorders.
 While more research is needed to support the use of EMDR therapy for eating disorders, the current studies showed benefits in reducing body image distortions and dysfunctional eating.

-The team of professionals at Hong Kong Counselling, Hypnotherapy, and Hypnosis Centre can provide EMDR therapy by itself or in combination with other services, such as audio hypnotherapy or health and wellness counselling.
-Book an appointment today, or visit us to find out how EMDR therapy Hong Kong can help you reach your goals and empower your life.
+The team of professionals at Hong Kong Counselling, Hypnosis and Hypnotherapy Centre can provide EMDR therapy by itself or in combination with other mental health services, such as cognitive behavioural therapy, audio hypnotherapy or health and wellness counselling.
+In addition, we support children, teenagers and adults and adapt the different types of therapy to their needs.